DATA-DOG/beflash/README.md

 It should be installed in your **$GOPATH/bin** and since it is probably in your **$PATH**, run it in your project directory by calling `beflash`

-It expects to find behat executable at `./bin/behat` and scans `features/` directory for scenarios to run at the moment.
+## Use

+Default places to look for behat executable and features directory are `bin/behat` and `features/` respectively.
+Use -bin and -features flags to specify custom parameters.

 ## Concurrency level